RadicallyOpen/RadicallyOpen/professionals.markdown

 #### Fast track {#fast}

-Comprising 3 x 5 day workshops (Parts I II and III).
+Our fast track training is an intensive course, comprisong 3 x 5-day workshops (Parts I, II and III).
 These are sequential, must be taken in order.
-Practitioners will be able to progress to Advanced level training if they have attained certification in these 3 workshops.
+Practitioners will be able to progress to advanced level training if they have attained certification in all 3 workshops.

 #### Modular {#modular}

-Comprising a series of 1, 2 and 3 day workshops.
-The levels are sequential and need to be taken in order, but within each level the modules can be taken in any order*.
+Our modular course comprises a series of 1, 2 or 3-day workshops, grouped into three modules.
+These modules are sequential and need to be taken in order, but within each level the workshops can be attended in any order.

 [See the current list of training courses and dates](/events/).